eellama/Team-2-MICB-475-2026/README.md

 # Agenda for March 3 Meeting

 ### Pre-meeting notes
-	- Followup: How is the Alpha Diversity Analysis going?
-Beta Diversity?
+	- Follow up: How is the Alpha Diversity Analysis going?
+(Owen)
+	- Follow up: How is the Beta Diversity Analysis going?
+(Florence)
+	- Proposal feedback:
-	- Proposal feedback.
-Noted on group chat that we intend to edit and resubmit to recover marks.
-Any specific questions for Bessie?
+		- Noted on group chat that we intend to edit and resubmit to recover marks.
+		- Any specific questions for Bessie?
+		- Decide what edits are actually necessary vs unnecessary.
+			- Are we going to meet up sometime to discuss?
+Or individually focus on the sections we originally worked on?

 ### Meeting notes
 	-